rikhuijzer/bench/README.md

 Specify Watson API key via environment variable `WATSON_USERNAME` and `WATSON_PASSWORD`.
 For Ubuntu this can be done via changing `nano /etc/environment`.
 Validation via `printenv
 <var name (optional)>`

+### Code remarks
+The code is written in Python, since it is the default choice for machine learning.
+Both open- source systems (Rasa and DeepPavlov) are built using Python.
+This is especially useful in the case of Rasa.
+The code uses some methods and data representations defined by the Rasa team.

+Python is mainly object oriented.
+Over time it has included more and more functional programming ideas.
+The code in this project will aim to be adhering to functional programming.
+Reasons are pedagogic value, improved modularity, expressiveness, ease of testing, and brevity.

+The functional programming (FP) constraints for the project is that we do not defining any new classes.
+Specifically, not using the class keyword.
+Only enums are allowed.
+This result in some changes to the code which are explained next.

+#### NamedTuple
+Pure functions by definition cannot rely on information stored somewhere in the system.
+We provide one example from the code where this created a problem and how this can be solved using NamedTuples.

+The benchmarking tools communicates with a system called Rasa.
+Rasa starts in a default, untrained, state.
+To measure its performance we train Rasa and then send many sentences to the system.
+Since you want your functions to be as generic as possible it makes sense to have one function which takes some sentence, sends it to Rasa to be classified and returns all information from the response we want.
+To avoid re-training Rasa for each system we have to remember whether Rasa is already trained.
+Passing just a flag 'retrain' to the system is insufficient, since the function does not know where Rasa should train on.
+To make it all work we need the following parameters:
+- `sentence`.
+The sentence text.
+- `sentence_corpus`.
+The corpus the sentence is taken from.
+- `system_name`.
+Used to call the function which can train the specific system we are interested in.
+- `system_knowledge`.
+Used in combination with sentence_corpus to determine whether we need to re-train.
+- `system_data`.
+Sometimes we need even more information.
+For example, when we want to enforce re-training the system to check whether its outputs differ.

+When this function has decided to train the system the system_knowledge changes.
+So as output we need to return ``

+Since Python 3.5 a NamedTuple with type hints is available.

+To allow for better type checking and reduce the number of function parameters use is made of `typing.NamedTuples`.

+One particular case where the NamedTuples

+The factory design pattern has been applied using

+#### Function caching

+#### Map, filter and reduce
+short explanation of these and how they compare to lists

+#### Iterators
+By default Python is not interested in performance and advises to use a list for every collection.
+However, lists are mutable and therefore not suitable for hashing.
+Since hashing is not possible any function taking lists as input is not suitable for function caching.

+Also, in many cases the list might not be the final structure we need.
+Consider the following use cases where the output of type list is used:
+- Only unique values are required, so the list is casted to a set.
+- The x first elements are required.
+- Only the values satisfying x are required.
+- Only an output which is transformed is required.

+Considering all these use cases it makes more sense to return an iterator by default instead of a collection.
+One practical example for the bench project which supports this notion is using an iterator on classification requests.

+Suppose we want to measure the performance of some cloud service.
+Suppose we wrote some code which takes a sentence from some corpus and performs the following operations on this
+sentence:
+1. Send the sentence to some cloud service.
+2. Transforms the response to the pieces of information we need.
+3. Store this information.
+Suppose one of the last two operations contains a mistake causing the program to crash.
+When not using an iterator all sentences will have been sent to the cloud service after the first operation.
+Since the post-processing did not succeed we did not obtain results and need to redo this operation.
+In effect the programming error caused us to waste about as many API calls as there are sentences in the corpus we are testing.
+This is a problem since the API calls cost money and take time to execute.